Hike POS Review

 - Mobility: While it’s not unique, the ability to move with your POS around your establishment is a nice option and helps employees interact with customers.
 Hike allows employees to easily display inventory and options on the floor of a business or, with a restaurant, allows for tableside ordering and payment.

-- Employees: Employee management is relatively simplistic with Hike but simple to understand and operate.
+- Employees: Employee management is relatively simplistic with Hike but easy to understand and operate.
 Hours are easily tracked and can be revised with the click of a button by a manager.
 It’s also possible to access the schedules around the clock.
 You can click on an individual employee and instantly see how many hours they worked in a variety of ranges.

 - Marketing: Hike has its Mailchimp integration built into its system, making email and marketing campaigns efficient and effective.
 Customers can be grouped and targeted (without excessively trolling them with offers and promotions that don’t apply).
 It’s also easy to import and/or export a customer database.

 - Reporting: Hike’s dashboard for reporting is a highlight of the product.
 The basic analytics for your store are all shown on one screen and update in real-time.
 Hike offers a wide variety of reports that can analyze customer trends, displaying sales ratios by age, gender, and so forth.
 Sales reports are customizable, and tracking top employees by week, month, or year can be done with a click.
-It’s also easy to see which individual products or group of products are top sellers for a given time.
+It’s also easy to see which individual products or groups of products are top sellers for a given time.

 - Inventory: Hike offers a fairly robust inventory management system.
-The software can handle an unlimited number of products and can be sorted based on virtually any number of variants (size/color/cost, etc.).
+The software can handle an unlimited number of products that you can sort based on virtually any number of variants (size/color/cost, etc.).
 Hike also offers custom barcode creation for receipts.
 It’s easy to make adjustments to product lines by simply sorting them and adding pricing changes or promotional information.
 It’s also easy to track inventory over multiple locations.
 Tracking and stocking products are also convenient, as counts can be scheduled in advance.
 Hike allows for automatic re-ordering based on inventory levels and shows items that are selling quickly.
 There is also an option to set up automated reminders and updates.
 If you need to send items between stores, that information is automatically updated and reported.

 - Purchase Orders: This took a few minutes to get the hang of, but the POS system is pretty intuitive once you’ve used it once or twice.
 You can select suppliers to email and also print the orders to mail out copies if necessary.
 It’s also easy to track orders online.